| Here are a few reasons we think racing "over there" is something you should see:

 In Europe, race meetings are short.
 One-day meetings are the most common, and even the highly prestigious, like Royal Ascot or Glorious Goodwood, take place over five days at most.
 This makes each racing day special, more of an event.
 Local fans flock to their home tracks for even ordinary cards - and on the big days, serious followers of the sport come in from all over the British Isles and the Continent.

 At the most important meetings, high-class racing is concentrated.
-Royal Ascot is the extreme example: sixteen Group races ("Group" races are the equivalent of our "Graded" races) are held over the five days, but the other major meetings are loaded also: York's August meeting has seven Group races in three days, and Glorious Goodwood has nine in five - seven in the first three days alone.
-Longchamp is known for its cards containing four or five Group races scattered throughout the year, and on Arc Weekend in October the Course puts on eleven group events in two days.
+Royal Ascot is the extreme example: eighteen Group races ("Group" races are the equivalent of our "Graded" races) are held over the five days, but the other major meetings are loaded also: York's August meeting has eight Group races in three days, and Glorious Goodwood has thirteen in five - eight in the first three days alone.
+Longchamp is known for its cards containing four or five Group races scattered throughout the year, and on Arc Weekend in October France-Galop puts on eleven group events in two days.

 The big meetings bring out the good horses, from all over.
 More so than in the U.S., horses tend to show up for the races for which they should show up, because they don't often have as many other options.
 And the undercards at the premier meetings are usually very strong, sprinkled with "Listed" races (more or less the same as an ungraded stake race in the U.S.), and maiden races packed with expensive, well-bred newcomers.